 IELTS is the International English Language Testing System.
 It measures ability to communicate in English across all four language skills - listening, reading, writing and speaking - for people who intend to study or work where English is the language of communication.
 Close to 5,000 education institutions, faculties, government agencies and professional organisations around the world recognise IELTS scores as a trusted and valid indicator of ability to communicate in English.
 IELTS is one of the fastest growing English language learning tests in the world.
 We offer IELTS preparation classes on demand or on a one-to-one basis.
 Just contact us for more information.

 Test of English for International Communication - http://www.toeic.eu

 TOEIC was originally designed as a test for companies who wanted to assess the level of English of potential employees in a company.
 It focuses on the two receptive skills, reading and listening.
 The TOEIC test is a multiple choice style exam, which involves 200 questions in total.
 The exam takes approximately 3 hours to complete including a compulsory registration procedure.
 Staff at the Language Centre can advise ULLC students on how best to study for TOEIC outside of class time.

 Test of English as a Foreign Language - http://www.toefl.org

 TOEFL is a computer-based exam*, designed by Educational Testing Services in the USA.
 The TOEFL test can be taken once a month in Dublin only.
 Many North American colleges and universities, as well as a large number of institutions and agencies worldwide ask for an official TOEFL score for entry to a degree or diploma course.
-As a result, most students who register to take the TOEFL test in Ireland wish to enrol on a degree programme at an English-speaking university.
+As a result, most students who register to take the TOEFL test in Ireland wish to enroll on a degree programme at an English-speaking university.
 An acceptable TOEFL score depends on the specific requirements of the particular institution or agency involved.
 There are still some countries which offer the paper-based test but these will change in the next few years.
-There are still a large number of students who have scores from the paper-based test.
+There is still a large number of students who have scores from the paper-based test.